byte4RR4Y/xitecos/README.md

 If you run the live system:

-    -It asks automaticly for installing XitecOS CLI edition
+    -It asks automaticly for installing XitecOS CLI edition ->At the moment you must add 'EFI/xitecos/grubx64.efi' in BIOS manually<-

 IMPORTANT: CLI EDITION CAN'T BE INSTALLED ALONGSIDE AN OTHER OPERATING SYSTEM